Patek Philippe Cal.12-400 18ct 1940

 The Strap and Buckle

-The watch is fitted with a genuine Patek Philippe black leather strap with a genuine Patek Philippe 18ct yellow gold buckle.
+The watch is fitted with a genuine Patek Philippe black leather strap with a genuine Patek Philippe 18ct gold buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black straps in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.